Black and Tan Coonhound

 Minimal effort is required to groom the Black and Tan Coonhound.
 Weekly brushing and baths as necessary will keep his coat in good condition.
 Expect some drool, especially in hot weather or right after a meal.
 Regular ear cleaning is necessary to prevent ear infections.
 Trimming nails regularly will help prevent painful splitting, cracking, or a broken nail.

 Black and Tan Coonhounds are generally healthy, though they may present breed-specific health concerns, including:

 You can minimize serious health concerns in a Black and Tan Coonhound by purchasing him from a reputable breeder who engages in responsible breeding practices, and through screening for common diseases and conditions.

 Food-motivated Black and Tan Coonhounds will often perform basic obedience requests in exchange for treats.
 Coonhounds tend to be easily distracted, and—though smart—they aren't always willing to do as asked.
 Basic obedience, a solid recall, and leash manners are important first steps for the Black and Tan.

 Black and Tans are not common in the show ring, but they do make appearances.
-They also have the intelligence and drive to compete in agility and other dog sports.
-Nosework and tracking are areas this scenthound is sure to shine, whether through scent games or in competition.
-Some Black and Tans have been trained for search and rescue, and they may have the skills and temperament to work in a service animal role.
+They also possess the intelligence and drive to compete in agility and other dog sports.
+Nosework and tracking are areas in which this scenthound is sure to shine, whether through scent games or in competition.
+Some Black and Tans have been trained for search and rescue, and they may have the skills and temperament to work as a service animal.